 Farm Fresh Foch from Emandare Vineyard

-A brand new seasonal varietal is coming from Emandare Vineyard!
-Mike and Robyn, owners of Enamdare in Duncan, have created a new red blend, perfect for cozy winter nights.
+Rolling out their popular reds and this year’s special limited release, Alice, coming from Emandare Vineyard!
+Mike and Robyn, owners of Emandare in Duncan, have just released some reds blends, perfect for cozy winter nights.

 Made from 90% Marechal Foch and 10% Pinot Noir, this fresh, Nouveau (French for “New”) style of wine is a very youthful and juicy style of red wine.
 Using 100% Carbonic Maceration on the Foch and straight to press barrel fermented Pinot, this wine is singing with vibrant notes of bright red cherry, fresh wild flowers and juicy plums.
 How Mike describes this wine: “Juicy and Chuggable!

-You can pick it up at their wine store for $25 or order online for delivery or pickup.
+You can pick it up at their wine store Saturday & Sunday 12-4pm or buy online!

 Cranberry-Lime Charme de L’ile Cocktail